benoc617/policies/data protection documentation.md

 One that pertains specifically to this data protection policy is the health of AWS OpenSearch.
 When the AWS OpenSearch cluster is `RED` an alert will be sent to responsible engineers to repair the issue, and re-run all backups if necessary, and verify backups are functioning.
 When OpenSearch clusters are not healthy, snapshots do not run, and it puts us at risk of missing our RPO of 30 minutes.

-In addition, the weekly automated backup and restore tests will also send alerts to prometheus alertmanager if they encounter any failure or inconsistency.
+In addition, the weekly automated backup and restore tests, and backup configuration and retention check, will also send alerts to prometheus alertmanager if they encounter any failures or inconsistencies.